roybaer/sduino_uno/README.md

 This, however, can mostly be overcome by software-emulation, because the STM8 allows for slave-select to be controlled in software, e.g. in an interrupt handler.
 The actual slave-select line has been made available via an exra pin.

-## Software
+### Software

-Unfortunately there is no C++ compiler available for the STM8 platform, yet.
+Unfortunately, there is no free C++ compiler available for the STM8 platform, yet.
 The Arduino language along with the large pool of existing Arduino sketches can therefore not be used without modifications.

-Fortunately there is the C-based [sduino library](https://github.com/tenbaht/sduino) that in fact inspired the creation of the sduino UNO and that this board borrows its name from.
+Fortunately, there is the C-based [sduino library](https://github.com/tenbaht/sduino) that in fact inspired the creation of the sduino UNO and that this board borrows its name from.
 By using the sduino library, the changes required to run many exsting Arduino sketches on an STM8 platform can be kept within manageable bounds.

 Possibilities to bring C++ support to the STM8 platform are being evaluated.

-# Copying
+## Copying

 Even though the sduino UNO CAD files have been created from scratch and the design is not identical, to avoid legal ambiguity, the CAD files for the sduino UNO board are released under the same creative commons license as those of the Arduino UNO board: